pickplugins/post-grid/readme.md

 3. Activate the plugin from the Plugins menu (Dashboard > Plugins > Installed Plugins > Post Grid Combo) within the WordPress admin.

 == Frequently Asked Questions ==

+= What is a post grid? =

+A post grid is a layout format used to display a collection of blog posts or other types of content in a grid-like structure on a website.
+The grid displays the featured images and titles of the posts in an organized manner, typically with multiple posts shown in rows and columns.
+The purpose of a post grid is to provide a visually appealing way to showcase a large number of posts, allowing users to quickly browse and find the content they're interested in.
+Some common applications of post grids include blog homepages, category pages, and archives.

+= What is a blog post grid? =

+A blog post grid is a type of layout that is used to display a collection of blog posts on a website.
+The blog posts are arranged in a grid-like structure, with each post represented by its featured image and title.
+The grid is designed to provide a visually appealing way to showcase a large number of posts, making it easier for users to quickly browse and find the content they're interested in.
+The post grid is commonly used on blog homepages, category pages, and archives, and can be customized to fit the look and feel of the website.
+Some popular features of blog post grids include the ability to filter posts by category, the ability to paginate the posts, and the ability to display post metadata such as the date published and the author's name.

+= What is Masonry Grid? =

+Masonry grid is a layout style for arranging elements in a flexible grid, with the ability to have elements of different sizes, just like a masonry wall.
+It's commonly used in a variety of contexts such as galleries, blog posts, portfolios, and other similar use cases, where the content elements need to be displayed in a dynamic and organized manner, filling the available space in an optimal way.

+In web development, Masonry grid can be implemented using CSS grid, flexbox or JavaScript-based libraries such as Masonry.js, Isotope, or Packery.
+The main idea behind Masonry grid is to create a grid of items that fit together like stones in a wall, filling any gaps and maximizing the use of space in an aesthetically pleasing way.

+= What is Filterable Post Grid? =

+Filterable Post Grid is a WordPress plugin that allows you to display posts or custom post types in a grid layout with the ability to filter the displayed content based on categories, tags, or custom taxonomies.
+This plugin can be used to create a portfolio, gallery, or any other type of grid-based content display.
+It provides a user-friendly interface for creating and customizing the grid, and it offers a range of styling options to ensure that the grid fits seamlessly into your website design.

 = Is this plugin renamed? =